omdevteam/om/docs/html/_sources/index.rst.txt

 OM focuses on **scalability and portability**, in order to facilitate its adoption for a wide array of current and future instruments.
 It also strives for **stability and performance**.
-In order to achieve these goals, OnDA implements a master/worker parallelization paradigm using free and open-source libraries and protocols.
+In order to achieve these goals, OM implements a master/worker parallelization paradigm using free and open-source libraries and protocols.

 OM is written in Python.
-The use of the Python programming language, which is particularly suited to prototyping and rapid development, makes OnDA easy to modify and to adapt to the requirements of specific experiments.
+The use of the Python programming language, which is particularly suited to prototyping and rapid development, makes OM easy to modify and to adapt to the requirements of specific experiments.

 OM also aims to keep the code base **simple and as small as possible**.
 The focus is